benbalter/benbalter.github.com/_posts/2017-05-23-seven-ways-to-consistently-ship-great-features.md

 description: Seven habits I admire in developers that I see consistently shipping great, user-centric features.
 ---

 As a product manager, I spend most of my day working with developers to get features out the door and into the hands of users, both internally and for several open source projects.
-This gives me a unique sideline view of some of the habits successful (and not-so-successful) developers adopt, a view many aren't afforded when working in the code day-to-day.
+This gives me a unique sideline view of some of the habits successful (and not-so-successful) developers adopt, a perspective many may not be afforded when working in the code day-to-day.
 Here are seven habits I admire in developers that I see consistently shipping great, user-centric features:

 ### 1. Over communicate